daniela2010/travel-planner/README.md

 ## Features

 - User registration and login with JWT authentication (with confirm-password validation)
-- Password encryption with bcrypt (pre-save hook, `select: false` on the hash)
+- Password hashing with bcrypt (pre-save hook, `select: false` on the hash)
 - Create, edit, and delete trips
 - Day-by-day itinerary planner for each trip
 - Add, edit, and delete activities per day